 Full isomorphism between the models of a representation and its transformations is prone to preserve a major part of the meaning.
 However, an isomorphism would constrain the two sets of models to have the same cardinality.
 This is relatively artificial.
 We relax this constraint by asking each model of the transformed representation to be closely related to one model of the source representation.
-This can be useful when one does want to consider axiomatizations of different natures.
-This can be used when objects are taken as relations and vice versa (dual representation of graphs is an example).
+This can be useful when one does want to consider axiomatizations of different nature (e.g., when objects are taken as relations and vice versa as in dual representations of graphs).

 Definition 8 (Model epimorphism).
-A model epimorphism $\pi: M \to M'$ is a surjective map from a set of model M to another set of models M'.
+A model epimorphism $\pi : M \to M'$ is a surjective map from a set of models M to another set of models M'.